Meet Our Portfolio Companies

 Arnur Credit mainly serves farmers and household plot owners and entrepreneurs in southern Kazakhstan.
 The majority of its borrowers live in rural areas and make a living from agriculture.
 The institution has flexible products tailored to the needs of those populations and a wide network of offices to cover far away villages where employment opportunities are limited.
 MCE was one of the first MIVs to lend to the institution in 2010.

-ASA Kenya is a financial servicer provider offering low-income female business owners small loans to start or grow businesses.
+ASA Kenya is a financial servicer provider (FSP) offering low-income female business owners small loans to start or grow businesses.
 Their lending approach is based on individual lending via client groups, without joint-liability.
 Over the last 10 years, ASA Kenya has expanded to become one of the largest FSPs in Kenya, serving 162k borrowers, 99% of which are women.

 La Asociación Salvadoreña de Extensionistas Empresariales del INCAE (ASEI) is a local NGO based in San Salvador that aims to empower low-income entrepreneurs, especially women, by providing small loans, financial education, and healthcare services.